tfidfwastaken/website-gh/content/aboutme.md

 ### What I'm listening to these days

+- Otoboke Beaver - Itekoma Hits
+A high energy, playful and funny punk rock band from Japan.
+So much fun.
+All members have great chemistry.
+Their titling game here is also strong with titles like "6 Day Working Week Is a Pain".

 - Backxwash - God Has Nothing To Do With This Leave Him Out Of It
 A dark, abrasive and aggresive record with odd sampling choices (and sometimes wonderfully harsh guitars) tied together with Backxwash's intense delivery.
 Some of the most progressive and fantastic music I have heard all year.